 Help Control Germs With Germicidal Systems

 Germi-what?
-Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
+Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely producing high intensity UV light from within your home’s air flow system.
 These bacteria-destroying machines can kill germs and even assist in stopping further germs from accruing in your home.
-According to one study, nearly one of five people with allergies suffer from exposure to fungi and bacteria in their duct systems.
+According to one study, nearly one of five people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
 A UV light system will help sanitize and disinfect indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers